crypto-ninja/mcp-server-for-Github/MCP_GUIDE.md

 - Any operation that hits the GitHub API

 **Key difference:** Local tools work on YOUR filesystem.
 Remote tools work via GitHub's API and create commits.

+**Note:** Local (workspace_*) tools are only available when the `MCP_WORKSPACE_ROOT` environment variable is configured to point to a local directory.
+If you're using this MCP server purely for remote GitHub operations, you can ignore the workspace tools.

 ## Tool Discovery